 Student information cards of Spencer Williams, a member of the Seneca Nation, who entered the school on December 10, 1902 and ultimately departed on July 7, 1909.

 Augustine Mendoza informs the Office of Indian Affairs of actions taken by James Riley Wheelock regarding the Wheelock's United States Indian Band.
-William A. Mercer further comments on Wheelock's actions and advises the Office make the account known to Agencies and Schools to prevent it...
+William A. Mercer further comments on Wheelock's actions and advises the Office make Wheelock's actions known to agencies and schools to prevent it happening again.

 The program for "The Captain of Plymouth," performed as part of the Commencement Exercises of 1909.
 The program lists the various acts of the performance as well as the student actors.

 This document contains correspondence concerning a complaint made by bandmaster James Wheelock that students from the school band were improperly disciplined by being locked in the guard house.
 The complaint, which made headlines in national newspapers including The Outlook, was investigated by the Bureau of Indian Affairs.…

 These materials include correspondence regarding a request from Moses Friedman to obtain exceptions to enroll seven students over the age of 21.